 Jefferson, the boy behind my favorite fashion blog always announces his weekly date night on Facebook.
-This ultimately inspired me to to do the same.
+This ultimately inspired me to do the same.
 Not sharing any pictures but to have a regular date night with my girl doing some fun stuff together, making it a tad special.
-When you’re already living with someone for a couple of years you take too much for granted or rather don’t really take notice of the nice things anymore.
+When you’re already living with someone for a couple of years you take too much for granted or rather don’t take notice of the nice things anymore.
 You can’t celebrate each day, that’s true but taking some time out each week to get back to the roots by doing something nice and together is a beautiful tradition.

 What I chose was A letter to momo (ももへの手紙) which has just been released on Blu-Ray in Germany.
 I already said it a couple of times but Anime on Blu-Ray are a must.
-And A letter to mono was not exception.
+And A letter to mono was no exception.
 Hiroyuki Okiura (the guy behind Jin-Roh) hasn’t made any films in the last decade.
-Which is a bit sad because I would love to see more of his more subtle and sensitiv side.
+Which is a bit sad because I would love to see more of his more subtle and sensitive side.

 The 11year old girl Momo moved together with her mother from Tokyo to a small remote island named Shio.
-She just lost her father who died in a work related accident and is trying to cope with her emotions.
+She just lost her father who died in a work-related accident and is trying to cope with her emotions.
 Just before leaving and having an argument with his daughter, the father tried to write a letter to his child.
 But he didn’t write much except for ももへ.

-What makes this anime so interesting is the way you learn about the characters and their own way to process the recent changes in their lives.
-You have to think about these thing yourself.
+What makes this anime so interesting is the way you learn about the characters and their way to process the recent changes in their lives.
+You have to think about these things yourself.
 About how the mother is feeling what she’s experiencing and especially the drama for mono itself.
 You only see how the young girl is behaving with the other children in her new town and can imagine what she’s going through.
 But A letter to momo is a children’s movie in a certain sense and primarily a very positive one.

 Hearing some strange sounds from the attic Momo goes to discover a group of Imps and is always trying to hush up their existence.
 You have to know, these guys like to steal a lot.
 A letter to momo is a slice-of-life movie and a very beautiful one.
 With long shots gorgeous, really gorgeous backgrounds and a positive message.
 I love it when you watch a film and can interpret it in different ways.
 A little what Woody Allen suggested in Melinda & Melinda when you see the same story as a Drama and a Comedy.
 Momo’s story is a comedy in a certain sense but can be seen differently when you’re paying attention.
-Or rather when you want to interpret her behavior in a different way.
+Or rather when you want to interpret her behavior differently.

-A letter to momo was a great experience but definitely not a good choice when you’re in search for some Anime to learn Japanese with.
+A letter to momo was a great experience but not a good choice when you’re in search of some Anime to learn Japanese with.
 The accents were heavy and I’m not even talking about the Japanese ghosts.
-Apart from that no Japanese subtitles were featured on the German vanilla disc.
+Apart from that, no Japanese subtitles were featured on the German vanilla disc.
 It’s a little sad because I bet the original Japanese Blu-Ray had some extra content at least.
 But I won’t complain at least we get some pearls like this one over here from time to time.